 Residents may also click HERE for additional details regarding proper check-out procedures.
 Residents will also be sent notification emails in advance of spring closing.

-Upon request HERE, the only exceptions granted to the official closing date and time are the following:
+Upon proper request via eRez (form available April 1), the only exceptions granted to the official closing date and time are the following:

 • Siblings of graduating seniors upon request and confirmation of family status.
 Again, approvals are only until midnight of graduation Sunday.

 • Mayterm class registration and request for housing.
 Click HERE for detailed information about Mayterm housing and link to request paid Mayterm housing.
-Current apartment residents wishing to remain for a Mayterm class must request to do so via email to firstname.lastname@example.org.
-Apartment residents will also be charged the flat $300 rate for the Mayterm period.
+Any campus resident wishing to remain for a Mayterm class must request to do so via application in eRez.
+Apartment residents requesting Mayterm housing must be placed in Clark Hall as the apartments are not available after graduation.

 • Students who request and are authorized by the university to stay in support of graduation services (deadline automatically extended to midnight of graduation Sunday ONLY).

-• Residents approved for summer housing who will move out of Clark Hall after Mayterm and then into the designated summer hall, Madonna Hall, for the remainder of the summer.
-Click HERE for detailed information and the link to apply for summer housing.
+• Residents approved for summer housing who will move out of Clark Hall after Mayterm and then into the designated summer hall, Theresa Hall, for the remainder of the summer.
+Click HERE for detailed information about summer housing.

 The submission deadline for late departure requests is May 1st for students who do not fall into any of the above categories but wish to seek official approval to stay a bit longer for valid and verifiable reasons.
 This will result in relocation over to Clark Hall if living in one of the traditional halls.
 ALL residents requesting late departure must complete and submit the Request for Late Departure application in eRez.
 Be prepared for a $50/night fee when the request is of a personal nature and not at the request of the university nor academically related.